-3. Does your child have any altergles?
-(Please list foods, medications of other altergles.)
+Does your child have any allergies?
+(Please list foods, medications or other allergies.)
 4. If the answer to number 3 is yes, does your child have a prescription for an EpiPen?
 5. Is there any medical restriction or other reason that would cause your child to be unable to participate in any part of the Trip?
 6. You are strongly encouraged to purchase travel insurance for your child to cover accident, illness and injury.
 Have you purchased travel insurance for your child that covers accidents, illness and injury while abroad?
 If so, please provide policy information below.